May 17th, 2016

 Progress, if you could call it that, was slow.
 It seemed like I was going nowhere, but I was happy for whatever incremental gains in strength and stamina that I could pickup.
 I'd wanted to give up so many times, but exercise always made me feel better, and there was no way in hell that I was going to spend the rest of my life feeling like an old man.
 I was a determined Scorpio on a mission.

+Some tips.
 Our bodies have been through complete hell fighting cancer.
 Listen to what they’re telling you, and give them the rest that they need.
 Respect their limits, but keep pushing for more.
 Be patient, but persistent.
 Never give up, never lose hope, and find the support that you need, especially from other cancer survivors who know exactly what you're facing.
 Never underestimate the resiliency of our bodies to heal and recover.
 Our bodies are amazing, but need prodding and encouragement!
 Give that to them.
 Most of all, never stop believing in yourself.

 I could never run more than a few blocks without having to go down to a walk, until one day I could.
 Then I could never run a full 5K in better than 30 minutes, until one day I was able to do it!
 Then, I couldn't do that consistently, until I could.
 I never could have imagined a time when I'd be able to exercise hard 5 days per week and feel fully charged each day, until today that I do!
 This progression has taken years, and not months as it might have for normal people, and might not have ever happened had I stopped believing in myself and quit!